wandsdn/RheaFlow/README.rst

 OpenFlow switch support
 =======================

-RheaFlow has been tested and would work with the following OpenFlow switches.
+RheaFlow has been tested and would work with the following OpenFlow switches for OpenFlow v1.3.

 Allied Telesis
 --------------